 The Mac OS X Terminal.app is a very good terminal application and I have used it from the beginning and never had any problems with it.
 From time to time I had a look at the existing terminal alternatives but they were never really convincing.
 But after discovering iTerm2 it took me only 30 minutes from testing to finally replacing the Terminal.app icon in my dock!

-The most import feature for me is the handling of the double-click selection.
+The most important feature for me is the handling of the double-click selection.
 The Terminal.app is only selecting text based on word boundaries.
-So double clicking in the middle of a file path in the Terminal.app gives you this:
+So double-clicking in the middle of a file path in the Terminal.app gives you this: